-- Acknowledge difficulty of reporting and thank them. - Acknowledge that they may have told this story multiple times already. - Explain why you are taking notes and/or inform them of recording practice, if applicable. - Provide a copy of relevant policies and procedures. - Ask them to share a complete account of what occurred. - Have them give full narrative without asking questions, then circle back to details. - Ask about outcry witnesses and possible documentation such as blogs or journals. - What will witnesses likely say/know?
+- Acknowledge difficulty of reporting and thank them. - Acknowledge that they may have told this story multiple times already. - Explain why you are taking notes and/or ask for permission to record, if applicable. - Provide a copy of your policies and procedures. - Ask them to share a complete account of what occurred. - Have them give full narrative without asking questions, then drill down on details. - Ask about outcry witnesses and possible documentation such as blogs or journals. - What will witnesses likely say/know?